rosswilson2306/tarin/README.md

 ## TODO

-- database setup for sites
+- filtering / pagination for get requests
-- post handler to create sites in db
 - config for limits on paths of a certain type
 - run multiple reports for a single url and take a average
-- request logging
 - test coverage